shreenidhitvk/Python/README.md

 # Python

 Hello There,
-Thank you for finding me in GitHub,
+Thank you for finding me in GitHub.</br>
-The coagulated scripts in this repositories are my learning and some of the findigs in the internet.
+The coagulated scripts in this repositories are my learning and some of the findigs in the internet.</br>
-I would like the viewers to comment about my coding also guide me if you find the improvements.
+I would like the viewers to comment about my coding also guide me if you find the improvements.</br>

   # Python Installation

-  Python can be downloade from  the link : https://www.python.org/downloads/ The examples written in this repositories are based on the python 2.7X Please referthe above link to download and for the installation procedures
+  Python can be downloade from  the link : https://www.python.org/downloads/</br>
+  The examples written in this repositories are based on the python 2.7X</br>
+  Please referthe above link to download and for the installation procedures</br>

   # Py-Qt Installation

-  Py-Qt is a python framework for the QT.
+  Py-Qt is a python framework for the QT.</br>

-  The Py-Qt can be downloaded from the link: https://www.riverbankcomputing.com/software/pyqt/download The examples written in this repositories are based on the PyQT 4 Please refer the above link to download and for the installation procedures
+  The Py-Qt can be downloaded from the link: https://www.riverbankcomputing.com/software/pyqt/download </br>
+  The examples written in this repositories are based on the PyQT 4</br>
+  Please refer the above link to download and for the installation procedures</br>

   # Cloning The Repository

-  You can clone this repository from the link : https://github.com/shreenidhitvk/Python.git from the GIT.
+  You can clone this repository from the link : https://github.com/shreenidhitvk/Python.git from the GIT.</br>

   # Python Editor

-  Personally I am a fan of Atom editor for the Python.
+  Personally I am a fan of Atom editor for the Python.</br>
-  Atom can be downloaded from the link : https://atom.io/ Atom Editor helps in speeding up the develompent process,also it comes with lot of handy and cool features.
+  Atom can be downloaded from the link : https://atom.io/</br>
+  Atom Editor helps in speeding up the develompent process,also it comes with lot of handy and cool features.</br>

   # contact
-  You can write to me at : shreenidhi.tvk@gmail.com
+  You can write to me at : shreenidhi.tvk@gmail.com</br>